Compare 5000+ plans from over 120+ eSIM brands

 Everything you need to know about using eSIMs in North America

-North America hosts roughly 110 travel eSIM providers and more than 4, 000 prepaid data plans, offering a wide variety of options for travelers to find the plan that best fits their needs.
+There are roughly 120 travel eSIM providers and about 5, 000 prepaid data plans available in North America.
+With such a wide variety of options, travelers can easily find an eSIM that matches their needs.

 Summarized by AI, Last updated: